 - 25-49.5 years of age for families with at least one spouse of Korean Heritage

 - 25-49.5 years of age for any Korean adult adoptee, either adopted from Korea or in the U.S.

 - 25-49.5 years of age for any family who has previously adopted a child from Korea

 - No more than 10 years age difference between spouses

 Length of Marriage

-Very minor arrest history could be considered case by case.
+- Very minor arrest history could be considered on a case-by-case basis.

 Children in Family Prior to Adoption

 - No more than 4 children in the home

 - The youngest child in the family must be at least 12 months older than the child being adopted.
 No exceptions.